Projects & Studies

 |Drainage Area||Watershed Population||Open Stream Miles||Primary Streams|

 The Willow Creek watershed is located in northwest Harris County and drains about half of the City of Tomball.
 Willow Creek is the single primary stream within the watershed and flows into Spring Creek just upstream of where Spring Creek crosses under I-45.
 The Willow Creek watershed covers about 54 square miles and has about 56 miles of open streams in the watershed, including the primary stream and tributary channels.
-The estimated population within the watershed is just over 24,000.
+Based on the 2010 U.S. Census, the estimated population of the Willow Creek watershed is 45,890.

 Willow Creek at Huffsmith and Kohrville area, 2003.